qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 draft: false
 ---

-# Introduction to Machine Learning by its workflow

 In this article, we are going to see how you should organize your machine learning workflow.
 It also includes some examples using python's libraries.

 Here are the different steps we are going to go through.